How to Use Essential Oils SafelyGeneral Safety Guidelines

 Some essential oils, such as lemongrass, clove or cinnamon bark, are more likely to cause skin reactions than others.
 However, people frequently have bad reactions to essential oils that are relatively safe because they are used undiluted (see database).
 This is not because these essential oils contain impurities.
 The same companies that tell us genuine essential oils can’t cause adverse reactions are the same brands causing most of the reactions.
 The simple fact is, dilution and risk are directly linked, and this is a well-known phenomenon in dermatology and toxicology.

 Perhaps even more important, do not put drops of essential oil into a bath and then step into it.
 Essential oils do not mix with water, they float in tiny droplets on the surface, and you are about to sit on those droplets of undiluted essential oil.
 Whenever essential oils are ‘mixed’ with water without a dispersing agent, there is a risk of irritation, since undiluted droplets of essential oil attach to the skin, often in sensitive areas.
 Because the oils are warmed up by the water, and also cannot evaporate, they often sting like crazy.
 Click here for Adverse Reaction Reports featuring bath and washing products.
-Therefore, essential oils should first be dispersed in a vegetable oil, or emulsified into an aqueous medium by use of an emulsifying agent.
-Full-fat milk helps to disperse essential oils in this way.
-However the dispersion is not complete, so this is not a perfect solution for anyone who might be sensitive, such as children or those with a skin disease.
+Therefore, essential oils always need to be fully dispersed in and appropriate base before being added to a bath.

 Although perfumes have been known to exacerbate asthma, this has never been recorded for an essential oil.
 However, anecdotal accounts suggest that individuals with asthma may find that certain essential oils trigger an attack.